ros-industrial/industrial_ci/doc/index.rst

   ROS_DISTRO=indigo PRERELEASE=true PRERELEASE_REPONAME=industrial_core PRERELEASE_DOWNSTREAM_DEPTH=0

 NOTE: A job that runs Prerelease Test does not run the checks that are defined in `travis.sh <https://github.com/ros-industrial/industrial_ci/blob/master/travis.sh>`_.
-To run both, use `matrix` in Travis config.
+To run both, use `matrix` in `CI config <#terminology>`_.

 See the usage sample in `.travis in indusrial_ci repository <https://github.com/ros-industrial/industrial_ci/blob/master/.travis.yml>`_.

-The following is some tips to be shared for running Prerelease Test on Travis CI using `industrial_ci`.
+The following is some tips to be shared for running Prerelease Test on CI using `industrial_ci`.

 (Workaround) Don't want to always run Prerelease Test
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-The jobs that run Prerelease Test may usually take longer than the tests defined in `travis.sh <https://github.com/ros-industrial/industrial_ci/blob/master/travis.sh>`_, which can result in longer time for the entire Travis jobs to finish.
-This is usually okay, as developers who are concerned with PRs might not wait for the Travis result that eagerly (besides that, Travis CI limits the maximum run time as 50 minutes so there can't be very long run).
+The jobs that run Prerelease Test may usually take longer than the tests defined in `travis.sh <https://github.com/ros-industrial/industrial_ci/blob/master/travis.sh>`_, which can result in longer time for the entire CI jobs to finish.
+This is usually okay, as developers who are concerned with PRs might not wait for the CI result that eagerly (besides that, most CI servers limit the maximum run time as 50 minutes so there can't be very long run).
 If you're concerned, however, then you may want to separately run the Prerelease Test.
-An example way to do this is to create a branch specifically for Prerelease Test where `.travis.yml` only defines a check entry with `PRERELEASE` turned on.
+An example way to do this is to create a branch specifically for Prerelease Test where `CI config <#terminology>`_ only defines a check entry with `PRERELEASE` turned on.
 E.g.:

 ::